Iran executes British-Iranian accused of spying, prompts Western condemnation | Law-Order

 Britain, which had declared the case against Alireza Akbari politically motivated, condemned the execution, with Prime Minister Rishi Sunak calling it "a callous and cowardly act carried out by a barbaric regime".
 Akbari, 61, was arrested in 2019.

 The Iranian judiciary's Mizan news agency reported the execution without saying when it had taken place.
-Late on Friday, British Foreign Secretary James Cleverly had said Iran must not follow through with the sentence.
-The execution looks set to further worsen Iran's long-strained relations with the West, which have deteriorated since talks to revive its 2015 nuclear deal hit deadlock and as Tehran unleashed a deadly crackdown on protesters last year.
+Late on Friday, British Foreign Secretary James Cleverly had urged Iran not to follow through with the sentence.
+Also condemned by the United States and France, the execution looks set to further worsen Iran's long-strained relations with the West, which have deteriorated since talks to revive its 2015 nuclear deal hit deadlock and after Tehran unleashed a deadly crackdown on protesters last year.

-France and the United States both condemned the execution.
-In an audio recording purportedly from Akbari and broadcast by BBC Persian on Wednesday, he said he had confessed to crimes he had not committed after extensive torture.

-Sunak said on Twitter he was "appalled by the execution", saying Tehran had "no respect for the human rights of their own people".
-Cleverly said in a statement it would "not stand unchallenged", later announcing Britain had imposed sanctions on Iran's prosecutor general.
-U.S. Ambassador to London Jane Hartley called the execution "appalling and sickening".
+The Mizan report accused Akbari of receiving payments of 1,805,000 euros ($1.95 million), 265,000 pounds ($323,989.00), and $50,000 for spying.
+Cleverly said in a statement the execution would "not stand unchallenged".
+He later announced Britain had summoned the Iranian Charge d'Affaires, imposed sanctions on Iran's prosecutor general, and temporarily withdrawn its ambassador from Tehran for further consultations.

-The U.S. State Department on Saturday described the execution as being politically motivated and unjust, adding it was working with the UK and other allies to hold Iran accountable for alleged human rights abuses.
+It marks a rare case of the Islamic Republic executing a serving or former senior official.
+One of the last occasions was in 1984, when Iranian navy commander Bahram Afzali was executed after being accused of spying for the Soviet Union.
 British statements on the case have not addressed the Iranian charge that Akbari spied for Britain.

-Iran's foreign ministry summoned the British ambassador on Saturday over what it called London's "meddling in Iran's national security realm", the state news agency IRNA reported.
-Iranian state media, which have portrayed Akbari as a super spy, broadcast a video on Thursday, which they said showed that he played a role in the 2020 assassination of Iran's top nuclear scientist, Mohsen Fakhrizadeh, killed in an attack outside Tehran which authorities blamed at the time on Israel.
+Iran's foreign ministry summoned the British ambassador over what it called London's "meddling in Iran's national security realm", the state news agency IRNA reported.
+Iranian state media, which have portrayed Akbari as a super spy, broadcast a video on Thursday which they said showed he played a role in the 2020 assassination of Iran's top nuclear scientist, Mohsen Fakhrizadeh, killed in an attack outside Tehran which authorities blamed at the time on Israel.

 In an interview with BBC Persian broadcast on Friday, Akbari's brother Mehdi said he had returned to Iran in 2019 based on an invitation from Shamkhani. ($1 = 0.9235 euros)